sylvain-meunier/stageL3/Rapport/rapport.typ

 #figure(
   image("../Figures/Spectrogram/Mozart_inverted.png", width: 100%),
   caption: [
-    All potentials tempo curves found by a quantified approach for a performance of Piano Sonata No. 11 in A Major (K. 331: III), W.A Mozart.
+    All potentials tempo curves found by a quantized approach for a performance of Piano Sonata No. 11 in A Major (K. 331: III), W.A Mozart.
 The tempo scale is linear between ♩ = 40 (bottom) and ♩ = 240 (top)
   ],
 )